Cicely Hamilton: Biography

 During World War I, Hamilton initially worked in the organisation of nursing care, with the Scottish Women's ambulance service near Paris, and then joined the army as an auxiliary.
 Later she formed a repertory company to entertain the troops.
 After the war, she wrote as a freelance journalist, particularly on birth control, and was a press officer for the Geneva International Suffrage Conference and as a playwright for the Birmingham Repertory Company.
 When Lena Ashwell Players Ltd was formed in 1923, Hamilton was one of the directors.
 The other three were Lena Ashwell, Esme Church and Marion Fawcett, who were the company's theatre managers.

-Hamilton was a regular contributor to Time and Time magazine, and an active member of the feminist Six Point Group, campaigning for the rights of children, widows and unmarried mothers; equal guardianship of children, and equal pay in teaching and civil service.
+Hamilton was a regular contributor to Time and Tide magazine, and an active member of the feminist Six Point Group, campaigning for the rights of children, widows and unmarried mothers; equal guardianship of children, and equal pay in teaching and civil service.
 In 1938, she was given a Civil List pension.
 She was a friend of E. M. Delafield and is thought to be the model for "Emma Hay" in Delafield's "Provincial Lady" books.

 Hamilton's "Theodore Savage" (1922, vt.
 Lest Ye Die 1928) is a science-fiction novel about a Britain devastated by a war.
+She also contributed many pieces to juvenile story papers published by the Amalgamated Press, often under the pen name 'Max Hamilton'; under the latter, she became the first female writer to pen a story featuring the detective Sexton Blake in a 1906 issue of The Union Jack.

 Hamilton's autobiography "Life Errant" was published in 1935.
 She died in Chelsea in 1952.

 In July 2017, the Finborough Theatre staged the first London production of Hamilton's play "Just to Get Married" in over 100 years.
 It received positive reviews (4 stars) from The Times, The Observer, The Evening Standard and The New York Times.